Happy New Year everyone!

 Restaurant Barry’s Although this restaurant is located in the city centre, the interior could fool you into believing you were in some cosy ski chalet, albeit a fairly large and modern one.
 Try their varied options for Cordon Bleu or perhaps something from their “light” menu if all the cheese is giving you too much speed on the slopes.
+We always order a cheese fondue during one of our visits (try the special cheese mixture from the local Molkerei Gertsch), and their desserts always hit the spot.
 The restaurant is very welcoming towards families with children and they offer a special kids’ menu.
 There is even a small playroom with books and toys where older kids can amuse themselves or younger children can play with some supervision.
 The great food and friendly service will have you wanting to return to the restaurant again and again.

 Restaurant Challibar Hubby declared their Älplermagronen to be the best pasta dish he’s ever eaten.

 Central Hotel Wolter This centrally located hotel boasts a modern restaurant with rustic chalet charm, as well as a great lunch and dinner menu.
 A changing daily lunch menu is offered at special prices, and their regular menu features popular pasta and salad dishes, a grill menu and Swiss classics such as the fondue chinoise.
 Their apple fritters with vanilla ice-cream is hard to go past for dessert.
 The restaurant is child-friendly and they offer a special kids’ menu.